Florence Pugh

 Biography of Florence Pugh

-In the artistic repertoire of this actress resides a modest number of films.
-She is regarded as Britain's emerging star, illuminating the Hollywood hills with her brilliance.
+This actress has a small but impressive filmography.
+She's considered Britain's rising star, making her mark in Hollywood.
 Her name is Florence Pugh, celebrated for her performance in the series "The Little Drummer Girl".
-Global fame graced her following her leading roles in the horror film "Midsommar" and the melodrama "Little Women", propelling her career skyward.
+She achieved worldwide recognition through her starring roles in the horror film "Midsommar" and the melodrama "Little Women", launching her career to new heights.

 British actress Florence Pugh